samueljlieber/dev-documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 Application configuration
 -------------------------

+Refer to the :ref:`GS1 nomenclature list <barcode/operations/gs1_nomenclature/list>` to see a comprehensive list of all barcode patterns and rules to follow.

 To use expiration date tracking, open the *Inventory* application and go to :menuselection:`Configuration --> Settings` and activate the *Lots & Serial Numbers* and *Expiration Dates* features.